Yasir Nadeem al Wajidi

-Yasir Nadeem al Wajidi (born 4 March 1982) is an Indian-born, Chicago-based Muslim scholar, mufti, author, public speaker, and debator.
+Yasir Nadeem al Wajidi (born 4 March 1982) is a Chicago-based Muslim scholar, mufti, author, public speaker, and debater.
 He is the founder and president of Burhan Academy, an Islamic school located at the former Elgin Academy site in Elgin, Illinois.
 He is a mufti and teaches fiqh, hadith, and aqidah at the Islamic Institute of Education in Chicago.
 He is the founder of Darul Uloom Online and the author of books including Historical Study on Islamic Renewal and Islam and Globalization.

 Early life and education

-Yasir Nadeem al Wajidi was born on 4 March 1982 in Deoband, India.
+Yasir Nadeem al Wajidi was born on 4 March 1982 in Deoband in India's Uttar Pradesh state.
 His father, Nadeem al-Wajidi, was a well-known Islamic scholar and writer.
 His grandfather Wajid Hussain Deobandi was a hadith professor at the Jamia Islamia Talimuddin.
 Yasir is maternally related to the Usmani family of Deoband.
 His maternal grandfather, Abdullah Saleem had established Mahd Taleemul Islām, the first madrasa in Chicago.

 Yasir memorized the Quran with his parents and entered the Darul Uloom Deoband for further education.
 He graduated in 2001 and then specialized in Arabic literature and Islamic jurisprudence.
 His teachers include Naseer Ahmad Khan, Nematullah Azami, and Saeed Ahmad Palanpuri.
 In 2004, Yasir moved to the United States of America and earned an M.A. in Arabic literature from the American Open University.
 He did his doctoral studies in hadith at the International Islamic University Malaysia in 2012 under the supervision of Abul Lais Khairabadi.

 Career

 Yasir began teaching at the Mahd Taleemul Islām in 2004 and established Darul Uloom Online in 2009.
 Darul Uloom Online is thought to be first initiative towards the teaching of dars-e-nizami curriculum online.
 He is the deputy chairman of Islamic Literature Review, an international journal on Islamic revival.
 He also serves as the Vice President of the Association of Muslim Scholars in Chicago.
 He is the founder and president at Burhan Academy, an Islamic school located at the former Elgin Academy site in Elgin, Illinois.
+His students include Shamail Nadwi.